Noah-Huppert/radar-driveway/README.md

 # Development
 This code was developed to run on a Raspberry Pi connected to the development machine over a direct Ethernet connection.

+## Setting Up Cross Compilation
+[Rust](https://www.rust-lang.org/) with the `armv7-unknown-linux-gnueabihf` target is required.

+A C++ cross compile toolchain for this target is also required (The package may be named something like `cross-arm-linux-gnueabihf`).

+If the GCC executable is named anything other than `arm-linux-gnueabihf-gcc` then you must edit the [`radar_ctl/.cargo/config.toml`](./radar_ctl/.cargo/config.toml) file.

 ## Connecting To Raspberry PI
 A private network between the development machine and the Raspberry Pi is set up to upload and diagnose code.
 This subnet occupies the 10.0.0.0/24 CIDR block (To change this edit the `SUBNET_CIDR` variable in [`scripts/dhcp-server.sh`](./scripts/dhcp-server.sh) and edit [`conf/dhcpd.conf`](./conf/dhcpd.conf) with the different subnet and range).